 Your Favorite Rug

-A rug is the foundation for any space.
-Pull colors highlighted in a pattern rug to create a unified look.
+A rug is a foundation for any space.
+Pull colors highlighted in a patterned rug to create a unified look.

 Tip: For more dimension to your color scheme, use multiple textures.